 All of the music that appears on Cowboy Bebop: Tank!
-The Best! was composed and arranged by Yoko Kanno, and the music was composed by The Seatbelts.
+The Best! was composed and arranged by Yoko Kanno, and the music was performed by The Seatbelts.
 For the songs that have lyrics, the words were written by three different lyricists: Tim Jensen, Illaria Graziano, and Raju Ramayya.

 The soundtrack opens with “Tank!
 [TV Stretch],” which is essentially an extended version of the Cowboy Bebop theme song.
 The next song on the CD is “What Planet Is This,” which is an upbeat jazz number that prominently features guitar and saxophone.
 When it comes to vocals, there is only one line of vocal repeated throughout the track.

 This is followed by “Cosmic Dare (Pretty With a Pistol),” a synth-heavy track that features vocals by Reynada Hill.
 This song appeared in Cowboy Bebop: The Movie, and it’s one of my favorite songs on this CD.